 Data breaches often target healthcare employees’ user credentials to gain access to a system, so internal multi-factor authentication should be a high priority for health providers.
 MFA is also an effective way to meet the HIPAA requirement for authorized access to electronically protected health information (ePHI).

 While eCommerce sales have grown immensely in recent years, eCommerce fraud has grown nearly twice as quickly.
-Account takeover is the fastest-growing fraud threat for eCommerce companies, causing $5.1 billion in losses in 2017.
+Account takeover is the fastest-growing fraud threat for eCommerce companies.

 Although many online merchants have been hesitant to implement multi-factor authentication for fear of deterring customers, the risk of being defrauded is becoming a greater threat for businesses.
 Because hackers don’t need to be physically present to commit online fraud, eCommerce websites can be attacked on a large scale.
 Online sales fraud, such as fake charges, is also very costly for companies: It’s the retailers who ultimately pay the price when they must issue refunds to scammed customers.